alairjt/gitlab-gemini-reviewer/README.md

 1.  **Trigger**: The tool is designed to be run in a CI/CD pipeline when a merge request is created or updated.
 2.  **Fetch Diffs**: It fetches the code changes (diffs) from the specified GitLab merge request.
+3.  **Check Existing Discussions**:
+    - Fetches all existing discussions to avoid duplicates
+    - Resolves discussions for issues that have been fixed
-3.  **Analyze**: It sends the code, along with contextual information from the MR title and description, to the Gemini API for analysis.
+4.  **Analyze**: It sends the code, along with contextual information from the MR title and description, to the Gemini API for analysis.
-4.  **Post Feedback**: It parses the AI's response and posts feedback to GitLab:
+5.  **Post Feedback**: It parses the AI's response and posts feedback to GitLab:
     - A general summary note.
-    - Discussions attached to specific lines of code for each identified issue.
+    - Discussions attached to specific lines of code for each new issue found.
-5.  **Integrate with Jira**:
+6.  **Integrate with Jira**:
-    - It extracts the Jira ticket key from the MR title (e.g., `PROJ-123`).
+    - Extracts the Jira ticket key from the MR title (e.g., `PROJ-123`).
     - Creates a "Code Review" sub-task.
     - Generates a complete QA test plan and posts it as a comment on the main Jira ticket.